Commit Messages#

 Summary line#

-• A summary of the change itself, not the issue of effect/beneifts (that goes in the description).
+• A summary of the change itself, not the issue or effects/benefits (that goes in the description).

 • Always a single sentence with no trailing period (full stop).